|Alberta Wild Rose (Prickly Rose)|

 |Thiessen Saskatoon (Serviceberry)|

 Thiessen Saskatoon is a deciduous shrub that produces delicious edible fruit.
-They are one of the most productive saskatoons.
-Their fruit is great in pies, preserves or eating fresh.
+It is one of the most productive saskatoon varieties.
+Its fruit is great in pies, preserves or eating fresh.

 Trembling Aspen is a hardy, fast-growing tree.
 It is known for its unique "trembling" leaf movement and beautiful bark that whitens with age.